A Play in Three Acts

 Shampa At least we can pay him back his due.
 The debt will be cleared.

 Adri (seeming to lose control) Do you want a police enquiry?
 The hassles of a court case?
 Newspaper headlines?
 A nationwide scandal?
-Our mother, father do you want their names to be dragged through mud?
+Our mother, father do you want their names to be dragged through the mud?

 Shampa (a jagged smile on her lips) Do you summon the penal code when you feel wretched?
 If someone loves you, do you run to the lawyer?
 Is it all written in the law books when you should weep and how much, whom you should love and how much?